mjflores/Face_Analysis/README.md

 # Face Detection
-Detection of face by using SSD and Opencv
+Detection of face by using SSD (Single Shot MultiBox Detector) and Opencv